battlecode/battlecode-server-2017/specs.md

 -   * You can now sense the locations of the broadcasting robots instead of just the robots.
 -   * You can now sense your own and your opponent's milk quantity.
 * **1.1.1** (1/?/2014) -
 -   * Fix typographical errors and add clarifications in specs.
 Note that noise towers and cowboys (soldiers) both have an actiondelay penalty related to bytecodes.
-The amount of milk farmed is exactly equal to the total quantity of cows in range.
-PASTRs share milk in the case of overlap.
-RobotType attackDelay values fixed.
+PASTRs split milk in the case of overlap.
+RobotType attackDelay values now are consistent with game constants.
 -   * Minor bug fixes.
 MethodCosts.txt boolean values updated.
 If a PASTR dies because its run method returned, the opponent will be rewarded milk.
 -   * Hats are no longer free to wear.
 -   * Client changes and optimizations: The "U" key now cycles between "important cows", "all cows", "no cows".